pmaganty/innovationhub/README.md

 git clone https://github.com/pmaganty/innovationhub.git
 cd innovationhub
 npm i
+cd client
+npm i
+cd ..
 npm run start
 ```

 Here is what you should expect from the above code:
 1. Clone the github repository to your local area
-2. Go into the repository directory
+2. Go into the repository directory and install all back-end dependencies using npm
-3. Install all dependencies using npm
+3. Go into the client directory and install all front-end dependencies using npm
-4. Run the start script and open up localhost:3000 to see the application
+4. Go back to root directory and run the start script to open up localhost:3000 and see the application

 </br>